awaizdottech/canopy/README.md

 # reflect

-- before anything else change db column names to camelCase
 <!-- - add createdAt & updatedAt fields in all tables -->

 ## server

 - begin doing the changes with repo functions first

-- diff between package.json and package-lock.json - refer official or ask source to refer
+* diff between package.json and package-lock.json - refer official or ask source to refer

 - what tsc cmd does
 - types of licenses
 - how env variables are used in nodejs & how does dotenv work